 Fostair is for inhalation use.
 Fostair should be inhaled via your mouth into your lungs.

-Always use Fostair exactly as your doctor has told you to.
-You must check with your doctor or pharmacist if you are not sure.
+Always use this medicine exactly as your doctor or pharmacist has told you.
+Check with your doctor or pharmacist if you are not sure.
 The pharmacist’s label will tell you how many puffs to take and how often they must be taken.

 Fostair can be prescribed by your doctor in two different ways: